Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-proxy.md

 ![](/resources/docs/proget-nuget-public-url){height="" width="50%"}

-## Step 3.2 Adding the Feed to Visual Studio { #add-visual-studio }
+## Step 3.2 Adding ProGet As A NuGet Package Manager In Visual Studio { #add-visual-studio }

-To add your feed as a source in Visual Studio, navigate to "Tools" > "NuGet Package Manager" > "Package Manager Settings".
+To add your feed as a Package Manager in Visual Studio, navigate to "Tools" > "NuGet Package Manager" > "Package Manager Settings".
 Then uncheck the box to the left of *nuget.org*

 ![visualstudio-packagesources-highlightednugetorg.png](/resources/docs/visualstudio-packagesources-highlightednugetorg.png)